preyneyv/blog/index.md

 layout: home
 ---

-a place for me to share some of the cool things i've built.
+welcome to my corner of the internet where i ramble about technological musings.